-Upon searching for places to stay in Bacolod, one that suited my budget and preferred location was CHECK INN Hotel.
-It's located right in heart of the city and accessible to nearby places of interest in the area.
-Breakfast though is not included in the room rates.
+Upon searching for Bacolod hotels, one that suited my budget and the preferred location was CHECK INN Hotel.
+It’s located right in the heart of the city and accessible to nearby places of interest in the area.
+Breakfast, though, is not included in the room rates.

 +63 34 432-3755 to 58

 So with 2 days in Bacolod, we challenged ourselves to visit as many places and eat as much as possible.
 The moment I arrived, my friend was already waiting for me so we could start exploring.
 I arrived early morning, went to the hotel, left my bag at the reception, and off we went to our first destination.

 An hour away by bus from the City of Bacolod, in the town of Mambukal, you will find Mambukal Resort which for me is like a nature resort because it was so lush and you felt as though you were in the middle of the forest.
 If the weather is good, tourists can also explore the 7 waterfalls around Mambukal Resort, but we were not allowed to for our own safety since it rained.

 Php 50.00 for adults

 Php 20.00 for children

 How to Get There:

 1. Take a multi-cab to LIBERTAD Bus Terminal [ Php 7.00]

 2. Take a bus to Mambukal.
 It stops right out of the resort.
 Pretty Easy! [ Php 35.00]